Himanshu12102004/cg-docs/mdDocsAndBuilder/docs/3-webGL/4-lets-draw-a-point.md

 gl.useProgram(program);
 ```

-The `gl.useProgram` function tells WebGL that use this particular program for the draw call.
+The `gl.useProgram` function sets this program as the current active program.
+From this point onward, all subsequent draw calls will use this program until another program is selected.

 ### 8. Issue the draw call
 Now you are all set to draw a point and to do that we have to issue a draw call, let's see the code: